 Dara Fuller stated she prefers this new timeline for the ECDS data submission.
 Nancy Dunnam asked if any communication occurred with the software vendors about this new timeline.
-Scott Johnson stated that a webinar had been held with the software vendors already, but another webinar is scheduled for the May 2018 timeframe.
+Scott Johnson stated that a webinar had been held with the software vendors on October 3, 2017, but another webinar is scheduled for the May 1, 2018.